 A webinar tool allows the host to present to a larger audience.
 The name comes from running a seminar on the web, hence ‘web-inar’.
 It usually includes a registration page for gaining leads and following up with participants after the event, be it a training session, presentation, town hall event or product launch.

-The main difference between the two is that virtual meetings are run more regularly in a more interactive and informal setting with multiple participants.
-Whereas a webinar is typically used for events and presenting to a larger group of participants in a more formal setting.
+The main difference between the two is that an online event is typically used for presenting to a larger group of participants in a more formal setting whereas virtual meetings are run more regularly in a more interactive and informal setting with multiple participants.